Skip to main content

 cargo casper cross-contract

-This will create the following directory structure within your smart contract folder.
+This will create the following structure under your desired smart contract folder:

 └── Makefile